 Tuberculosis is poised for a deadly global surge, as progress slips due to pandemic-induced disruptions.
 Urgent action and investment are needed to protect progress made and to meet the 2022 TB targets agreed to by UN Members States.

-Before COVID-19, TB was the leading cause of death from infectious diseases globally.
+Before COVID-19 struck, TB was the leading cause of death from infectious diseases globally.
 In 2019, approximately 25% of the world’s population had TB, and it claimed the lives of nearly 4,000 people every day.

 But progress was being made.

-The number of people being treated for TB was on the rise — over 14 million people received care in 2018 and 2019.
+The number of people being treated for TB was on the rise — over 14 million people received care in 2018 and 2019 combined.
 And the number of people provided with preventive treatment for TB quadrupled, from 1 million in 2015 to over 4 million in 2019.
 In comparison, the WHO reported a 21% reduction in TB treatment in 2020, when COVID-19 was rampant, with only 2.8 million people accessing the treatment they needed.

 The clock is ticking for governments to hold each other accountable and accelerate their collective actions to mitigate the impacts of the COVID-19 pandemic on rising TB incidence and mortality.